Cloud Solution Design – From Architecture to Implementation

 A solution architecture design process to define how Business Model Canvas designs can be achieved through Agile Development and Cloud services.

 Cloud Solution Design is the second half of a complete Digital Transformation lifecycle, following on from the first phase of ‘Idea to Architecture‘ business model design.

-Cloud Solution Design is the review and planning process to translate customer requirements into deployed Cloud services that meet those needs.
+Cloud Solution Design is the review and planning process to translate those canvas models and customer requirements into deployed Cloud services that meet those needs.